LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/data-types/README.md

 When we assign a value to a reference type, as in `Cat sameCat = myCat`, we are not creating a second copy of the object, but instead are creating a second "arrow" pointing to the same object.

-The distinction between references types and value types is important, if difficult to wrap your brain around at first.
+The distinction between reference types and value types is important, but can be difficult to wrap your brain around at first.
 We will see that reference types are handled differently in essential and important ways in a lot of different situations.

 ## Arrays

 While Python has the basic list type, C# has multiple ways of storing ordered data.
 The most basic is that of the array.

 An array is an ordered, fixed-size collection of elements.
-Since C# is statically-typed, arrays may only store one type of object.
+Since C# is statically typed, arrays may only store one type of object.
 We can create an array of integers or an array of strings, but we may not create an array that holds both integers and strings.

 The syntax for creating an array capable of holding 10 integers is: